germainsafari/Snake-game/README.md

 # Snake-game

-This is a snake game with a solid understanding of the classes and turtle module
+This is a snake game with a solid understanding of the classes and turtle module.